The wheel cylinder plays a significant role in your car’s drum brake system.

-Excessive brake drum wear can create enough space for pistons to slip out of the cylinder bore completely.
+Excessive brake drum wear can create enough space for pistons to slip out of the cylinder bore utterly.
 At this point, your drum brakes won’t work at all.

 5. Cracked Cylinder Body

-Older wheel cylinders can split and crack under pressure, leaking brake fluid, compromising its function.
+Older wheel cylinders can split and crack under pressure, leak brake fluid, and compromise function.

-Now that you understand how wheel cylinders work, what can go wrong with them, and how to fix them, let’s go over some FAQs.
+Now that you understand how wheel cylinders work, what can go wrong with them, and how to fix them, let’s review some FAQs.

 7 Wheel Cylinder FAQs

-Here are a few answers to questions you have about wheel cylinders.
+Here are a few answers to your questions about wheel cylinders:

 That depends on how many drum brakes your vehicle has and the brake cylinder configuration used.

-You can expect your wheel cylinders to last around 3-5 years, or up to approximately 100,000km.
-This will depend on the make and model of your vehicle and the type of driving done.
+You can expect your wheel cylinders to last around 3-5 years or up to approximately 100,000km.
+This estimate will depend on the make and model of your vehicle and the type of driving done.

-Heavy-duty driving (like towing or driving in mountainous terrain) will definitely wear down your wheel cylinder faster.
+Heavy-duty driving (like towing or mountainous terrain) will wear down your wheel cylinder faster.